ReflectionHLE/ReflectionHLE/README.md

 - Use the SDL2 Gamepad Tool available from General Arcade as of Mar 12 2015: http://generalarcade.com/gamepadtool/
-After using it, simply copy the contents of the newly generated gamecontroller_db.txt file to the one bundled with any of the Reflection Keen source ports (or use it as-is if one doesn't exist).
+After using it, simply copy the contents of the newly generated gamecontrollerdb.txt file to the one bundled with any of the Reflection Keen source ports (or use it as-is if one doesn't exist).
 - Alternatively start Steam (http://store.steampowered.com/) in Big Picture mode, then choose Settings -> Controllers and configure the mapping.
 Once